 There's a playground, lawn games, and even frisbee golf—along with water fun—at Tully Lake.
 Photo courtesy of recreation.gov

-The jumpy pillow is a hit at the Boston Cape Cod KOA.
+Mini-golf is a hit at the Boston Cape Cod KOA.
 Photo courtesy of the campground

 A gorgeous North Shore beach is right outside your tent at Salisbury Beach State Reservation.
 Photo courtesy of the Massachusetts Office of Tourism

 You want to camp at the beach, you say?
 This reservation has nearly 500 campsites in more than 500 acres along a 3.8-mile stretch of beach.
 If the beach itself isn’t enough entertainment, Salisbury offers concerts, a playground, a boardwalk, a carousel, and an arcade.
 While it’s not shady and secluded like many campgrounds, it is right on the beach.
 Between April and mid-September, pets are welcome at the campground but not on the beach.